openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 #.
 Set an extra spec ``volume_backend_name``.
 #.
 Set a new extra spec ``storagetype:disablecompression = True``.
 #.
 Create a new volume.
 #.
-Check in Unisphere or symcli to see if the volume
+Check in Unisphere or SYMCLI to see if the volume
    exists in storage group ``OS-<srp>-<servicelevel>-<workload>-CD-SG``, and compression is disabled on that storage group.
 #.
 Attach the volume to an instance.
-Check in Unisphere or symcli to see if the
+Check in Unisphere or SYMCLI to see if the
    volume exists in storage group ``OS-<shorthostname>-<srp>-<servicelevel/workload>-<portgroup>-CD``, and compression is disabled on that storage group.